 After you download a logging session with Energy Analyze software, use more advanced inputs to support line breaks and up to 1000 characters.

 Logging Session Review

 When a logging session is started, or when you review a completed session, the Logging home screen is shown.
-During active recording, this screen can be accessed when you push [LOGGER].
+During active recording, push Logging to access this screen.
+It shows: